xiaoxianyu-office/mm/Skills/Variables.md

 A variable's "scope" is **where** that variable exists.
 Not all scopes are applicable for all situations (e.g. a condition may not have a caster, rather the caster is the target of the condition).
+When use Setvariable to create a variable on target,only need set **var**'s vaule to "target.variable-name"(because **var**'s prefix is **scope**) this means u can copy caster's variable value to other mobs

 **Variable Scopes**: